k2view-academy/K2View-Academy/articles/19_Broadway/actors/04_queue_actors.md

 ### Acknowledgement in Broadway Pub / Sub

 The **Subscribe** Actor sends an acknowledgement to the Pub / Sub service for each message received:
-- In a [Transaction](../23_transactions.md), the acknowledgment is performed during the Commit.
+- In a [Transaction](../23_transactions.md), the acknowledgment is performed during the commit.
 - When not in Transaction, the acknowledgement is performed during the next received message.
 If the server fails after reading the message, the same message is processed again.

 ### Pub / Sub Examples